eddydong/eddydong.github.io/index.md

 rot=t+getAngle(x,y);
 ```

+All phsical data were obtained from the internet and should be roughly reflect the reality of our Solar System.

 ```markdown
 //name, img, imgScale, imgOffsetX, imgOffsetY, x, y, r, m, v, dv earth= new Ball('Earth', ImgEarth, 1.02, 0,0, -1.5e11, 0, 6.375e6, 5.965e24, 29.79e3, Math.PI/2);